akap97/Sorting/README.md

 #### 3) CountInversions: The goal in this problem is to count the number of inversions of a given sequence to sort the array.

+#### 4) mergesortll: Given Pointer/Reference to the head of the linked list, the task is to Sort the given linked list using Merge Sort